what?

 We have curated what we believe to be the best gems from the organized church as well as more hidden gems from traditions less visible.
 In our experience the church in general has been heavy on propositional truth but light on experiential practice, which is the core of the contemplative tradition.
 The contemplative path is the practice of “abiding in the vine” (Jn 15), of “gazing on the beauty of the Lord” (Ps 27:4), and of the divine union Jesus calls us to in Jn 17:20-21.

-When we go back in time, we find a host of these sorts of spiritual practices from the Christian monastic communities, Celtic Christianity, and the many Christian mystics.
+When we go back in time, we find a host of these contemplative spiritual practices from the Christian monastic communities, Celtic Christianity, and the many Christian mystics.
 We even look for common spiritual threads woven across other religious traditions that might inform our following of Christ more fully.
 Intrigued?
 Come experience it for yourself!

 For a week-by-week topic and reading guide for SOUL-1, that’s coming soon!